jmcuneo/cs4241-websockets/README.md

 We just updated the messaging app in the demo so that it displays the most recent messages and also has a name input so that the receiving side and see who sent the message

+Note: Be sure to npm install first
-Note: Be sure to enter a username first
+Also be sure to enter a username first